3 Weeks in Chile: The Ultimate Travel Itinerary

 Pucón on the shores of Lake Villarrica

 Now, I understand, this is not a hike for everyone.
-It’s really challenging, so you don’t feel up for it, don’t go there.
-There are plenty of other options to fill out your day with.
+It’s really challenging, so if you don’t feel up for it, don’t go there.
+There are plenty of other fun outdoor options to fill your day with.
 Try out the hot spring baths of Termas Geometricas for instance (they are excellent, especially after the hike).

 I put together a full article explaining how to hike Villarrica, including preparation, my tips, and a trip report.
-Spoiler: It's hard, smelly, and slippery!
+Spoiler: It's tough, smelly, and slippery!

 • Distance: 20 km (12.5 mi) in a bus + around 1,500 m (4,921 ft) ascent